OBD-II GPS Vehicle Tracker Installation Guide

-- Prior to installing the 306GPS, make sure the vehicle is parked on level ground with the ignition off.
+- Prior to installing the device, make sure the vehicle is parked on level ground with the ignition off.

-- Insert the 306GPS into the OBD-II socket in the vehicle.
+- Insert the device into the OBD-II socket in the vehicle.

 - Start the engine.

-- Verify both the GSM (Green) and GPS (Blue) LED lights flash rapidly five times.
+- Verify both the GSM(Green) and GPS(Blue) LED lights flash as appropriate to the device.